ipsitamaharana/SmartERP/README.md

 # SmartERP

-A cloud-based ERP system inspired by Tally ERP 9.
+A cloud-based ERP system inspired by Tally .

 ## Tech Stack